What We Offer

 Outstanding Teaching and Learning

-The core philosophy of EAT is to ensure that in all academies are delivering outstanding teaching and learning.
+The core philosophy of Excalibur Academies Trust is to ensure that in all academies are delivering outstanding teaching and learning.

-We therefore ensure that there is the following in place from the MAT to support this in all our academies.
+We therefore ensure that there is the following in place from the trust to support this in all our academies.

 - Outstanding professional development and support to ensure consistent standards and approach across the Trust